Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Experiments

-We begin by solving the optimization problem defined in~\eqref{eq:optimization_problem_specific_realization} independently for each of $N=5$ observations $\{\y^{(i)}\}_{i=1}^{N}$ using the DPS method and for different number diffusion steps.
-The index $i$ denotes different realizations, each corresponding to an independently sampled signal $\x_0^{(i)}$ and noise $\nn^{(i)}$.
-We set $\mathcal{V}=0.5$ and $\sigma_y = 0.1$, and consider a prior with mean $\bmu=\0$ and a covariance of dimension $d=50$ parameterized by $l=0.05$.
+We begin by solving the optimization problem in~\eqref{eq:optimization_problem_specific_realization} for DPS~\cite{chung2022diffusion} using varying numbers of diffusion steps.
+Specifically, we repeat the procedure independently for $N\!=\!5$ observations $\{\y^{(i)}\}_{i=1}^{N}$, where each realization corresponds to an independently sampled signal $\x_0^{(i)}$ and noise realization $\nn^{(i)}$.
+We set $\mathcal{V}\!=\!0.5$, $\sigma_y\! =\!
+0.1$, and consider a prior with mean $\bmu\!=\!\0$ and a covariance dimension $d\!=\!50$.

-Figure~(\ref{fig:Comparison_DPS_SLSQP_differnt_steps}) shows the resulting spectral recommendations for the weighting coefficients $\bzeta$, along with the mean and standard deviation across realizations.
+Figure~(\ref{fig:Comparison_DPS_SLSQP_differnt_steps}) in Appendix \ref{sec:Additional_results_DPS}, shows the resulting spectral recommendations for the weighting coefficients $\bzeta$, along with the mean and standard deviation across realizations.
 While the recommendations vary with the number of diffusion steps, their overall structure is preserved.
-Notably, higher weights are assigned at the early stages of the diffusion process and gradually decrease toward the end, with greater variability across realizations observed at the beginning of the process.
+Notably, larger weights are assigned at the early stages of the diffusion process and gradually decrease toward later steps, with greater variability across realizations observed at the beginning of the reverse process.

-Next, we compare our spectral recommendations with the weighting scheme used in DPS~\cite{chung2022diffusion} under the same experimental setting.
-Since these weights are chosen heuristically, we manually evaluate several values of $\zeta^{'}$ to explore the effect of different heuristic choices.
-For each value, the experiment is repeated using the same realizations considered previously.
-Figure~\ref{fig:Comparison_Weights_DPS_spectral} provides a comparison for $70$ diffusion steps.
-Interestingly, due to the inverse dependence of the DPS weights on the measurement error norm, their overall structure exhibits an opposing trend, with increasing values toward the end of the diffusion process.
+We compare our spectral recommendations with the guidance weights used in DPS under the same experimental setting.
+As these weights are selected heuristically, we evaluate several values of $\zeta'$ to assess the effect of different choices.
+Figure~\ref{fig:Comparison_Weights_DPS_spectral} illustrates the comparison for $70$ diffusion steps.
+Interestingly, due to their inverse dependence on the measurement error norm, the DPS weights exhibit an opposing trend, increasing toward the end of the diffusion process.